Archaeomylodon

-Archaeomylodon is an extinct genus of mylodontine ground sloths that lived during the Middle Pleistocene of what is now Argentina.
+Archaeomylodon (meaning "ancient molar tooth" or "ancient Mylodon") is an extinct genus of mylodontine ground sloths that lived during the Middle Pleistocene of what is now Argentina.
 It is known so far only from a single skull, which in its dimensions corresponds to those of the giant Lestodon.
 However, the skull differs from this one by its narrower and higher snout.
 In addition, the anterior canine teeth, which are usually large in many mylodonts, are greatly reduced.
 The find comes from the Pampa region of South America and was deposited in about 700,000 years old sediments.

 Discovery and naming

 The only known find of Archaeomylodon so far, was discovered in Cantera Iglesias near Partido San Pedro in the north of the Argentine province of Buenos Aires.
 The site is located south of the Río Paraná in the Pampa region of South America.
 The skull was deposited there in calcareous deposits in the upper section of the Ensenada Formation.
 According to radiometric measurements, these could be determined to be about 700,000 years old, corresponding to the beginning of the Middle Pleistocene.
 The genus name, Archaeomylodon, is composed of the Greek words ἀρχαῖος archaios for "old" and the genus name Mylodon as the type genus of the Mylodontidae.
 The prefix archaeo- refers to the older age of the new genus in relation to the mostly Upper Pleistocene finds of other mylodonts.
 The only known species is Archaeomylodon sampedrinensis.
 The species epithet is a reference to the locality near San Pedro.